46 Years Ago: Dolly Parton, Porter Wagoner End Their Musical Partnership

-40 years ago today (Feb.
-19, 1974) was a bittersweet day for Dolly Parton.
-It was on this day that the singer announced that she was ending her long-standing partnership with Porter Wagoner, after more than seven years together.
+Forty-six years ago today (Feb.
+19, 1974) was a bittersweet day for Dolly Parton: It was on that date that the singer announced that she was ending her long-standing partnership with Porter Wagoner, after more than seven years together.

 "It was really, really hard," Parton recalls to Knoxville’s News Sentinel.
 "I held his hand, and we prayed ...
 Porter's soul was already with God.
 All that was left was a shell.”

-Following his death at the age of 80, Parton performed a concert in his memory at her own Dollywood theme park in Wagoner’s memory.
+Following Wagoner's death at the age of 80, Parton performed a concert in his memory at her own Dollywood theme park.

 Dolly Parton Through the Years